-When visiting non-network pharmacies, you pay the full price of your medication upfront and file a claim to get money back.
-Claims are subject to deductibles, outof-network cost-shares, and TRICARErequired copayments.
-All deductibles must be met before you can get money back.
-For details about filing a claim, see the Claims section of this handbook.
+When visiting non-network pharmacies, you pay the full price of your medication up front and file a claim to get money back.
+Claims are subject to deductibles, out-of-network cost-shares, and TRICARE-required copayments.
+You must meet all deductibles before TRICARE can reimburse you.
+For details about filing a claim, see the Claims section.